List of Johns Hopkins University defunct societies: Drinking and gambling

-The final years and legacy
+Final years and legacy

-Although the club was best known for its debauchery, it still produced some of JHU's most accomplished doctors.
+Although the club was best known for its debauchery, it still produced some of the university's most accomplished doctors.
 George Hoyt Whipple was a Pithotomist who graduated in 1905 and was awarded the Nobel Prize in medicine in 1934.
 Because membership was typically restricted to the upper tiers of third and fourth-year medical students, the club also ironically functioned as an honor society.
 Many Pithotomists went on to have successful medical careers.